mervangu/Bachelor-Thesis---CAA-In-Scandinavia-/README.md

 ## Datasets

 ### Dataset 1: Monthly Tranco Top 1M Scans
-Monthly snapshots of Scandinavian domains (.no, .se, .dk) from the Tranco Top 1M list, filtered for domains with CAA records.
+Monthly snapshots of Scandinavian domains (.no, .se, .dk) along with Global Top 10K excluding Scandinavian domains from the Tranco Top 1M list.

 - **Time period**: November 2025 - April 2026
-- **Source**: Tranco Top 1M ranking list and Tranco Full list
+- **Source**: Tranco Top 1M ranking list
-- **Scan tool**: ZDNS and dig

-### Dataset 2: Frozen Sector-Specific Domains
+### Dataset 2: Frozen Domains
+Top 100k domains from the the Tranco Full list, all domains from Norway, all domains from Sweden and all domains from Denmark.

-Manually curated domain lists across five critical sectors, scanned in November 2025 and re-scanned in April 2026 to track configuration changes.
+- **Time period**: Scanned in November 2025 and re-scanned in April 2026 to track configuration changes.
+- **Source**: Tranco Full list

+### Dataset 3: Sector-based

+Manually curated domain lists across five critical sectors in Norway, Sweden and Denmark:

 **Sectors**:
 - Banking and financial institutions